 One or more interactive elements has been excluded from this version of the text.

-You can view them online here: https://mtsu.pressbooks.pub/ introtoedshell/?p=1186#oembed-1 directly impacted the diversity of teachers in the United States.
+There are many reasons why teachers in the United States are not racially diverse.
+While the U.S. Supreme Court's 1954 decision in Brown v.
+Board of Education (further explained in Chapters 3 and 5) demanded all schools integrate to address some of the inequalities between separate schools for White and Black students, it did have other consequences that directly impacted the diversity of teachers in the United States.
 This case caused 38,000 Black teachers (about one-third of the Black teachers in the country) to lose their jobs in the years following the case (Milner & Howard, 2004; Thompson, 2019).
 Even though this historical antecedent did limit access to teaching jobs for Black people, racial discrimination in the hiring process continues to compound this issue.
 D'Amico et al. (2017) found that despite equally-qualified candidates applying for jobs in one large school district, White teacher candidates still received a disproportionate number of job offers: of the 70% White applicants, 77% received job offers, while of the 13% Black candidates, 6% received job offers (D'Amico, Pawlewicz, Earley, & McGeehan, 2017; Klein, 2017).
-Beyond the hiring process, retention of hired teachers is lower for teachers of color than for White teachers.
-For example, between the 2011-2012 and 2012-2013 school years, only 15% of White teachers left their jobs, compared to 22% of Black teachers and 21% of Hispanic teachers (U.S. Department of Education, 2016).